Mregojos/model-deployment/README.md

-# Web App and Model Deployment
+# Pre-Trained Language Model Deployment

 ## Objective
-* To develop a web app and deploy models using Google Cloud Services.
+* To develop a web app and deploy language models using Google Cloud Services.

 ---
 ### Start the app